Cold Souls: Production

 Director Sophie Barthes has stated that she came up with the idea from the film when she had a dream in which she found herself one of several patients at a futuristic doctor's office.
 According to Barthes, the dream even included Woody Allen and all the patients had a box that an office assistant explained was carrying their extracted souls.
 Once that was explained to the patients, they began to look in the boxes, but Barthes said she woke up before seeing her own soul.
 However, she did see the spiritual contents of Woody Allen's box and Barthes says that moment became the inspiration for the film and the Paul Giamatti character.

 When Sophie approached Giamatti at the Nantucket Film Festival and pitched him on the film idea, he was ready to sign up on the spot.

 The film was shot in New York City, United States and Saint Petersburg, Russia.

+The song “Potsilunok” (“The Kiss”) by Ukrainian rock band Mertvyj Piven was used as the main soundtraсk to the movie.

 Reception

 The film has received fairly positive reviews from critics.
-The film holds a 75% approval rating on review aggregator Rotten Tomatoes, based on 126 reviews.
+The film holds a 75% approval rating on review aggregator Rotten Tomatoes, based on 126 reviews, with an average rating of 6.4/10.
 The website's critics consensus reads: "Straddling existential drama and surrealist comedy, Sophie Barthes debut feature is beautifully shot and full of inventive quandaries."
+On Metacritic, the film has a weighted average score of 69 out of 100 based on 28 reviews, indicating "generally favorable" reviews.

 The story drew comparisons to the film Being John Malkovich, which also centers an actor playing himself.
 Tasha Robinson of The A.V.
 Club wrote Barthes' "attempts to find wry comedy in the kind of restrained, hilariously discomfiting mundanity that gave Being John Malkovich its edge (and that characterizes Charlie Kaufman's work in general) come at the expense of any larger observations or humor about what the soul is, or the advantages and impact of soullessness, in L.A. or elsewhere."
 IndieWire opined that Cold Souls is not as effective a film as the former because it "presumes that we recognize the actor’s persona as fully and immediately as that of, say, John Malkovich.
 But when we see the actor breathily rehearsing the title role of Uncle Vanya, chewing scenery before the stage has even been set, we realize that Giamatti’s usual character—at least, the one that Cold Souls wishes to exploit—is paper-thin, working better on the periphery than in the center of the narrative."